WBC’s Ramirez gets TKO in super lightweight unification bout

 “He didn’t know how hard I hit until the moment came,” Ramirez said.

-Two lefts to the head knocked stunned hometown favorite Hooker into the ropes.
-The WBC champion from California then kept punching until Nelson ended the fight.
+Two lefts to the head knocked Hooker into the ropes.
+The WBC champion kept punching until Nelson ended the fight.
+Hooker said he lost his focus for just a split second.

 “It was a good stoppage.
 I was hurt,” Hooker said.
 “I will be back.
 This isn’t the end for me.”